-Posted by Martin Hewitt on October 9, 2020
+Posted by Mike Phipps on October 9, 2020

 People use dressing aids for countless reasons.
 These can range from mobility issues due to ageing (such as lifting your arm above your head to don a jacket or bending down to put socks on), conditions such as Alzheimer’s and Multiple Sclerosis, injuries caused by accidents to forms of learning disabilities and amputations, among many others.

 The range of dressing aids available is expanding all the time, meaning so-called “purple-pound” (i.e. those registered as disabled) or less able shoppers, have access to affordable, accessible and varied clothing, alongside adapted clothing.